Discarded-Team/Pyndemic/README.md

 **Classes and Defs in PandemicGame.py**
 ***A- Class - startinggame***
-1- startinglocals - Puts a research station in Atlanta, along with a given number of players.
+1- startinglocals - Updates the BoardTBL table with basic game info.
+A research station is set in Atlanta, and a given number of players are also set there.
 2- BoardTBL - Sets up the gameboard from a given .txt file.
+This has columns which give the name, colour, connections and cubes in a city.
+It also has columns which are set to 1 from 0 when a player or research station is present.
-3- pdTBL - creates and populates the player deck
+3- pdTBL - creates and populates the player deck table pdTBL.
+This has 3 columns for the name, colour and position of the card in the deck.
-4- pddTBL - creates the player deck discard pile
+4- pddTBL - creates the player deck discard pile, which simply contains the name of the card in the discard pile.
 5- idTBL - creates the infection deck
 6- iddTBL - creates the infection deck discard pile
 7- edTBL - shuffles the event cards together in a pile from a given .txt file.